akulij/age-passgen/README.md

 # Generate age keys from passphrase

 ## Description
-This utility (age-gen-passphrase) generates secret and public keys (into stdout) from your entered passphrase or piped stdin Strong password highly recomended
+This utility (age-passgen) generates secret and public keys (into stdout) from your entered passphrase or piped stdin Strong password highly recomended

 ## Password selection